skypointcloud/cdp/docs/docs/klaviyo.md

 ## Step 04 - Save and Run

--	Select the required enities and click on Save button.
+-	Select the required **enities** and click on **Save button**.

--	You will be taken to the Dataflow page.
+-	You will be taken to the **Dataflow page**.

--	You can Run the data flow as and when required by choosing the Run action from dataflow screen.
+-	You can Run the data flow as and when required by choosing the **Run action** from dataflow screen.

--	Upon successful run two entities will be created named klaviyo_metrices from all Metrices, klaviyo_lists from all Lists and klaviyo_campaigns from all Campaigns.
+-	Upon successful run three entities will be created named klaviyo_metrices from all Metrices, klaviyo_lists from all Lists and klaviyo_campaigns from all Campaigns.